 - Level 1 fair value measurements are those instruments valued based on quoted prices unadjusted) in active markets for identical assets and liabilities.
 These inputs are readily available in the market and are normally obtainable from multiple sources. - Level 2 fair value measurements are those instruments valued based on inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e. derived from prices).
 The unlisted investment schemes, where the fund invests, values fixed interest securities using broker quotes and units in unit trusts using the redemption price at reporting date as advised by the investment managers.
-The Fund does not currently have any investments denominated in a foreign currency. - based on observable market data, examples include discount rates and other material unobservable inputs.
+The Fund does not currently have any investments denominated in a foreign currency. - Level 3 fair value measurements are those instruments valued based on inputs where one or more of the significant inputs are not based on observable market data, examples include discount rates and other material unobservable inputs.
 The Trustee values units in unit trusts classified as level 3 using the unit price provided by the underlying fund manager.
 These unit trusts hold illiquid investments such as unlisted property and private equity.
 The Fund classifies suspended and delisted securities that have not been actively traded at least in the last 3 months as Level 3 investments, and these securities are priced in the accounting system based on the last available price.